 • Flying to Queen Alia International Airport in Amman, Jordan, and then crossing the border into Palestine.
 This, however, takes more time and is more expensive.

-Traveling to and from Hebron, West Bank
+Traveling To and From Hebron, West Bank

 All of Engage in the West Bank’s volunteers travel to and from Hebron using single or shared taxis that pass through checkpoints.